TeachBooks/he-staff/book/some_content/Hiring/1_3PublishVacancy.md

-## 1.3 Send Vacancy Format to recruitment
+## 1.3 Send vacancy format to recruitment

 When both the financial check and department secretary have approved the vacancy, you can send the vacancy form to recruitment: Recruitment-CITG@tudelft.nl